Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/platform_health_overview.md

 **Value:** 999,996

-This represents the total number of payment attempts recorded in the dataset during the analysis period.
+This represents the total number of payment attempts recorded on the platform during the analysis period.

+Each record corresponds to a transaction attempt made by a user to pay a merchant.
-This metric helps measure the overall scale of platform activity.
+This metric provides a baseline measure of overall platform activity and scale.

 ---

-## Revenue Processed
+## Revenue Processed (Gross Payment Volume)

 **Value:** ₹3.35 Billion

-**Calculation:**
+**Calculation**

 (SUCCESS + REFUNDED)

-Revenue processed represents the total payment value that successfully passed through the platform's payment infrastructure.
+Revenue processed represents the **total value of payments successfully processed by the platform's payment system**, regardless of whether the payment was later refunded.

-Refunded transactions are included because the payment was initially processed successfully before being reversed.
+Refunded transactions are included because the payment was initially completed before the refund was issued.

+Fraudulent transactions are excluded from this metric because they represent payments identified as illegitimate and therefore do not represent valid economic activity on the platform.

-This metric is similar to **Gross Payment Volume (GPV)** used by payment companies such as :contentReference[oaicite:0]{index=0} and :contentReference[oaicite:1]{index=1}.
+This metric is similar to **Gross Payment Volume (GPV)** used by payment infrastructure companies such as Stripe or Razorpay to measure the total value of transactions handled by the platform.

 ---